 If your yard aeration is done in the fall, don’t wait too late into the season.
 Give your lawn enough time to recover before going dormant for the winter.

 Mow your lawn two to three times before aeration.
 You want to ensure it has begun to grow back quickly enough to recover from the process.

 While most homeowners will require an aerated lawn at some point during the year, you may be wondering how to prevent the need for lawn aeration more often than that.
 The best way to be sure you don’t need frequent yard aeration is to be proactive about soil compaction.
-Aeration does not give you a license to stop mowing your lawn or to close your backyard to friends and family, but it does mean that you can be more mindful of certain things.
+Aeration and compaction reduction do not give you a license to stop mowing your lawn or to close your backyard to friends and family, but it does mean that you can be more mindful of certain things.
 Try implementing a few of these best practices:

 Changing your mowing pattern regularly reduces the constant compaction of soil from your monotonous foot traffic path.
 This addition to your routine helps eliminate the need for additional lawn aerations during the year.

 The additional weight and pressure of riding lawn mowers add to the compaction of your soil.
-If possible, switch to a light-weight push lawn mower to relieve stress and strain on your soil.
+If possible, switch to a lightweight push lawnmower to relieve stress and strain on your soil.

 While it may sound like an impossible task, be creative with your solutions.
 Consider creating paths designated for heavy foot traffic by lining pathways with bushes and trees.
 You can enhance your yard's beauty by adding pavers, gravel, or wood chips to your designated pathways.
 Plus, creating a designated dog run will help reduce pet traffic in areas you wish to reduce soil compaction.